21prompts/act/PROMPTS.md

 ## Prompt 5

 Check off the completed tasks in tasks.md and ensure we are using functions from tasks.go in server.go.
 Finally, implement the remaining functionality for app.js.

+## Prompt 6

+Let's review the index.html and app.css files and ensure we have a clean layout and design that is mobile-first and supports automatic light/dark themes.